openframeworks/ofBook/18_version_control_with_git/chapter.md

 It's often a good idea, whenever you start or stop working in a repository, to start from this state, as you will always be able to fall back to this point if things go wrong.

 Now that we have made your initial commit, we can make our first customizations to the OF project.
 Onwards!
+**[BD: Be careful using we, your, and our.
+Especially all in the same sentence.
+I would stick with one style the whole chapter.]**

 ### First edits